DOC ranger Les Judd photographing skinks for identificationPHOTO: Sabine Bernert ©

 DOC provided large amounts of data for Environment Aotearoa 2015, a report released by the Ministry for the Environment and Statistics NZ.

-We are currently assessing how we can better support acoustic monitoring programmes across the country.
+How we can better support acoustic monitoring programmes across the country, based on survey results.

 Find out about some of our completed projects.